DukeAIPI/scaffold/README.md

 # scaffold

 ---
-Hi! this is a project scaffold for Python
+Hi! this is a project scaffold for Python as a sample to be used for Duke AIPI projects.